Polychemy/modelGEN/README.md

 <b>1) An Example request to the Polychemy Model Gen Server.</b><br>
 Next step is to customize the jewelry<br>
-Send a POST Request with variable "command", to our modelGEN server :<br>
+Send a POST Request with variable "command", to our modelGEN server (http://polychemy3d.com/modelGEN3.php):<br>

 ```json
 {